The Bible and violence: Various views

+Catholic Exegesis

+In Verbum Domini, Pope Benedict XVI writes that passages in the Bible which contain "violence and immorality" should be read in the context when they were written and in light of the gospel, noting that biblical revelation is deeply rooted in history and that God's plan is accomplished slowly, in stages, and despite human resistance.

+Revelation is suited to the cultural and moral level of distant times and thus describes facts and customs, such as cheating and trickery, and acts of violence and massacre, without explicitly denouncing the immorality of such things.
+This can be explained by the historical context, yet it can cause the modern reader to be taken aback, especially if he or she fails to take account of the many “dark” deeds carried out down the centuries, and also in our own day.
+In the Old Testament, the preaching of the prophets vigorously challenged every kind of injustice and violence, whether collective or individual, and thus became God’s way of training his people in preparation for the Gospel.
+So it would be a mistake to neglect those passages of Scripture that strike us as problematic.
+Rather, we should be aware that the correct interpretation of these passages requires a degree of expertise, acquired through a training that interprets the texts in their historical-literary context and within the Christian perspective which has as its ultimate hermeneutical key “the Gospel and the new commandment of Jesus Christ brought about in the paschal mystery”.

 Others

 Evan Fales, Professor of Philosophy, calls the doctrine of substitutionary atonement that some Christians use to understand the crucifixion of Jesus, "psychologically pernicious" and "morally indefensible".
 Fales founds his argument on John Locke’s statement that revelation must conform to our understanding.
 Philosopher and Professor Alvin Plantinga says this rests upon seeing God as a kind of specially talented human being.

 Historian Philip Jenkins (quoting Phyllis Trible) says the Bible is filled with "texts of terror" but he also asserts these texts are not to be taken literally.
 Jenkins says eighth century BCE historians added them to embellish their ancestral history and get readers' attention.

 Old Testament scholar Ellen Davis is concerned by what she calls a "shallow reading" of Scripture, particularly of 'Old Testament' texts concerning violence, which she defines as a "reading of what we think we already know instead of an attempt to dig deeper for new insights and revelations."
 She says these difficult texts typically have internal correctives that support an educative reading.